 Do they actually clean well?

 The short answer: yes.
 But there’s a catch.
 Eco-friendly products work very well if used properly.
-Dosage, surface type, application frequency… it all matters.
-They’re not miracle solutions, but they are effective tools when used right.
+Dosage, surface type, application frequency, etc. They’re not miracle solutions, but they are effective tools when used correctly.

 Here’s what we see in the field: